malonaz/sgpt/README.md

 To get started with SGPT, you'll need to have [Go](https://golang.org/dl/) installed on your machine.
 Then, use `go get` to fetch the package.
 Configure your OpenAI API Key and any other configuration parameters you wish to adjust, and you're good to go!
 ## Contributing
 Contributions to SGPT are welcome!
 Whether it's feature requests, bug fixes, documentation improvements, or any other changes, we are glad to see them.

+## TODOs
+- Add pricing information for request + response
+- Add sgpt repo, which generates embeddings for a repo and allows you to talk with it.